Here you can read the English translation of the Toonzetters album booklet:

 by Saskia Törnqvist

 That a simple composition commission can lead to a rich listening experience, has been proved by the project ‘Toonzetters’, of which this album is a reflection.
 In 2021, twenty young composers received the request to write a piece of about three minutes for the instrumentation of percussion and piano.
-The choice of a certain style, form or technique was completely free, only one clear assignment was fixed: their musical essay needed to have an open ending.
+Their choice of a certain style, form or technique was completely free, with only one clear assignment: their musical essays needed to have an open ending.
 Why?
-Because in a concert situation, it needed to be possible to play all works in one go, under one large musical arch, without the interruption of an applauding audience.
+Because in a concert situation, it should be possible to play all works in one flow, under one large musical arch, without the interruption of an applauding audience.

 A proven combination